Find information on the different types of services available to you in north inner city Dublin.

 UISCE is an advocacy service for People Who Use Drugs (PWUD) in Ireland.

-UISCE are currently providing services, service users and peers in the NICDATF area with overdose awareness and prevention supports, including Naloxone administration training.
+UISCE are currently providing services, service users and peers in the NICDATF area with overdose awareness and prevention supports, including Naloxone administration training online.
 UISCE publish Brass Munkie and a range of harm reduction awareness material aimed at PWUD – available on their website www.myuisce.org

 The Gateway Project is an Educational and Training project for women in Manor St, Dublin 7